HackHeroses-2025-WOLI/HackHeroes-2025/API_ENDPOINTS.md

 ### GET /api/v1/reports/my-accepted-report

-Return the currently assigned report ID for the authenticated volunteer.
+Authenticated helper returning the ID of the report currently assigned to you (or `null` if none).

 ```bash
 curl http://localhost:8000/api/v1/reports/my-accepted-report \